Digital Transformation of Radiology

 Thanks to digitalization and the increasing use of AI, there could be less routine reporting which would enable radiologists to spend more time with patients and focus on complex cases.
 With the help of AI, radiologists could also save time on operating diagnostic machines and focus on collaborating with other disciplines.
 This could contribute to radiology becoming more interventional, combining diagnostic information with more personalized, image-guided therapy.

 In short: Within the healthcare system, radiologists will be the catalysts of the digital and personalized medicine transformation.
 AI will not replace radiologists but help to stay at the pulse of medicine and innovation and drive change across disciplines for the benefit of patients.

 Get insight on AI COVID-19 - Joint efforts towards precision medicine

 Remote work for healthcare professionals: From a stop gap measure to a lasting transformation

 Hear it from the thought leaders in Healthcare

 The COVID-19 crisis will transform radiology, having a major impact on transforming care delivery, improving patient experience and digitalizing healthcare.
 Learn how in this “new normal”, virtual healthcare will be an established way of care delivery and AI and machine learning will become value drivers for healthcare providers.

 Driving the digital transformation of radiology to improve patient care and to provide better outcomes with increased efficiency.

 News & Stories about radiology and nuclear medicine

-11The products/features (mentioned herein) are not commercially available in all countries.
+13The products/features (mentioned herein) are not commercially available in the United States or other countries.
 Their future availability cannot be guaranteed.